Skip to main content

 "entity": 1716203,

-"notes": "Town centre site that was formerly occupied by a number of buildings, most of which have been cleared, with a single three-storey building and a historic ropery now remaining.
+"notes": "Town centre site that was occupied by a number of buildings, most of which have now been cleared.
+A single three-storey building and a historic ropery now remain in situ.
 The old ropery offers opportunity for conversion.
-Now vacant following relocation of the facility and identified as a key redevelopment opportunity in the heart of Hexham.
+The site has been identified as a key redevelopment opportunity in the heart of Hexham.
 There will be opportunity for a higher density development in this location, probably an apartment scheme.
-Proposals for mixed-use redevelopment have been made on a number of occasions over the years, in part and incorporated within a wider scheme with adjacent land (2258, 2497).
+Proposals for mixed-use redevelopment have been made on a number of occasions over the years, both in part and when incorporated within a wider scheme with adjacent land (2258, 2497).
 This planning history goes back over a long period.
-Permission for demolition of the remaining building and construction of 17 apartments and a retail unit, was initially secured for this parcel but lapsed (T/20061115).
-A revised application for a complex mixed-use scheme of residential development and retail, commercial and office floorspace was permitted but again lapsed without commencement (15/02794/FUL).
+Permission for demolition of the remaining building and construction of 17 apartments and a retail unit, was initially secured for this parcel in 2006 (T/20061115).
+A revised application for a complex mixed-use scheme of residential development, and retail, commercial and office floorspace was permitted in 2015 (15/02794/FUL).
 A total of 36 dwellings were proposed, comprising of 5 houses and 31 apartments in three blocks.
-The proposal included part demolition, reconstruction, alteration and conversion of the existing buildings.
-It has recently been confirmed that the site is available and a revised scheme is going to be proposed in due course.
-Currently considered developable later in the plan period.
-Any future redevelopment is likely to be in combination with adjacent land (2258, 2497).
-The potential yield is recorded against the former bus station record (see 2497).",
+The proposal included part demolition, reconstruction, alteration and conversion of the existing building.
+Whilst this latter permission lapsed due to non-commencement, it has recently been confirmed that the 2006 application remains live, because a material start had been made on works within the necessary timeframe.
+It has been confirmed that the site remains available and that there is still an intention to deliver the redevelopment of the site.
+The permitted scheme for 17 dwellings is considered deliverable in the next five years.
+However, it is understood that a revised scheme may be proposed in future, a redevelopment that may be in combination with adjacent land (2258, 2497).",

 "hectares": "0.12",